FrozenBirdXD/LivTu/README.md

 # LivTu - Tutoring Platform

 LivTu is a tutoring platform that aims to connect students with qualified tutors for personalized learning experiences.
-This repository contains the proof of concept for the LivTu platform.
+This repository contains the proof of concept for the LivTu platform and the main code can be found under the lib folder.

 **Note: This proof of concept is not supported or functional as a real tutoring platform.
 It serves as a demonstration of the business idea.**